ang-zeyu/infisearch/docs/src/indexer/indexing.md

    - The `attr_map` option allows indexing attributes of specific elements under fields as well.

+To **exclude elements** from indexing, you can use the `exclude_selectors` option, or add the in-built `data-morsels-ignore` attribute to your HTML.

-If needed, you can also index HTML fragments.
+If needed, you can also index **HTML fragments** that are incomplete documents.
 To match the entire fragment, use the `body` selector.

 #### JSON Files: **`loaders.JsonLoader`**